How to actually lose the winter weight by burning fat

 Exercise should be circuit based and involve your own body weight.
 Supramaximal Interval Training, a.k.a SMIT, achieves more than HIIT and with less effort.

 Do them all within 20 seconds, and rest for no longer than a minute between sets.
-Half an hour’s training is enough to kick start your war against the winter timber, and you won’t need any ridiculous supplements.
+Half an hour’s training and right treatment options are enough to kick start your war against the winter timber, and you won’t need any ridiculous supplements.

 Sprinting is the best cardio for calorie burning.
 Set up two markers and start with your knees bent and one hand on the ground then dart as fast as you can to the other marker.
 Repeat for up to 30 seconds then rest.